KirtanJhaveri/GithubExplorerDb/README.md

 2. **Configure the application:**
     - Update `application.conf` with your GitHub OAuth token and other parameters.

 3. **Start the Cassandra instance and ensure it is running.
-Installation,table creation and connection steps have been explained in the a [section](Installing and Connecting Cassandra with the application) below**.
+Installation,table creation and connection steps have been explained in a [section](Installing%20and%20Connecting%20Cassandra%20with%20the%20application) below**.

 4. **Build and run the application using sbt:**
    ```bash